Epreez/amulet-lines/LINES.md

 ### Starting Conditions
 - Decklist changes:  Add Kavaron, Memorial World and a 2nd copy of echoing deeps/mirrorpool.
-- Battlefield: Have at least one land in play.
 - Hand: None
 - Graveyard: None
 - Floating mana: None